Towards a Systematic Taxonomy of Attacks against Space Infrastructures: Conclusion

 \section{Conclusion}

-We have presented a taxonomy of attacks against space infrastructures, including counterspace attacks, electromagnetic attacks, and cyber attacks.
-Each attack is further characterized by its entry point and impact point.
-The limitations mentioned above represent interesting problems for future research.
-We hope this paper will inspire a community effort to refine the taxonomy towards, or create, a widely-adoptable taxonomy.
+We have presented a taxonomy of space infrastructures attacks and defenses.
+The attack taxonomy includes counterspace attacks, electromagnetic attacks, and cyber attacks, where every attack is characterized by its entry point and impact point.
+The defense taxonomy correspondingly includes counterspace, electromagnetic, and cyber defenses, where each defense is characterized by its deployment point.
+The limitations discussed above represent interesting future research directions.
+We hope this paper will inspire a community effort to refine the taxonomy towards a widely-adoptable taxonomy.